 Bear markets, on the other hand, tend to last longer.
-Generally, they’ll go at least one year, but can often run for two or three.
+Generally, they’ll go for at least one year but can often run for two or three.

-Some bear markets, like the Crash of 1929, lasted for several years, and include a series of crashes.
+Some bear markets, like the Crash of 1929, lasted for several years and included a series of crashes.

-This gray zone between stock market crashes and bear markets also explains why there are different lists on what makeup the biggest crashes in history.
+This gray zone between stock market crashes and bear markets also explains why there are different lists of what makes up the biggest crashes in history.